Who is responsible for fire safety?

 - an occupier, or someone in control of, commercial or non-domestic premises

 This role is described as the ‘responsible person’.
-You’ll see us refer to this term repeatedly on this website.

 What are my fire safety responsibilities?